pearcmd.php的利用

 • Verification Method: Check the include_path in phpinfo().

-3. Attack Process and Payload Details
+3. Attack Flow and Payload Breakdown

-Step 1: Constructing the Malicious Payload
+Step 1: Crafting the Malicious Payload

 Standard Payload Template:

-URL SegmentFunction
+URL SegmentFunction Analysis

-file=...pearcmd.phpTriggers the LFI: The web application loads and runs the pearcmd script.
+file=...pearcmd.phpTrigger LFI: The web application loads and runs the pearcmd script.

-Step 2: Server-side Logic Execution
+Step 2: Server-Side Execution Logic

 $_SERVER['argv'] = [